The US$15b jet dilemma facing Boeing’s CEO | Malay Mail

 An alternative option is to wait for the next leap in engine technology, not expected until the early 2030s.
 That could involve open-rotor engines with visible blades using a mixture of traditional turbines and electric propulsion.

-Wary of letting short-term product decisions drive strategy, Boeing is also prioritising a deeper dive into investments or business changes needed to regain the No.1 spot, analysts say.
+Wary of letting short-term product decisions drive strategy, Boeing is also prioritizing a deeper dive into investments or business changes needed to regain the No.1 spot, analysts say.

 Timing dilemma